telefonicaid/kafnus/doc/02_architecture.md

 ### Simplified View

-This image shows the core data path for a single flow:
+This image shows the core data path for a single postgis flow:

 ![Simplified Architecture](../doc/images/SimplifiedSchema.png)